 At its launch in 2008, this latest incarnation was as distinctive as the previous version was not.
 It was a genuinely handsome car, but like most modern Fords, ubiquity softened the impact of its design.

 It was given a nose job in 2013 as part of a number of visual tweaks, and new engines were introduced to ensure it continued to cut a dash.
 But while the success of the huge trapedozial grille treatment has been widely debated, the addition of the three-cylinder 1.0-litre Ecoboost engine has been roundly praised.

-Aside from the new three-pot Ecoboost engine in two power outputs, powerplants include 1.25, 1.4 and 1.6-litre petrols and 1.4 and 1.6-litre diesels.
-Trim levels are the familiar Studio, Edge, Zetec and Titanium, all of which are available on the in three and five-door models.
+Aside from the three-pot Ecoboost engine in two power outputs, powerplants include a naturally aspirated 1.0-, 1.25-, 1.6- and turbocharged 1.6-litre petrols and a single 1.5-litre diesel engine in two guises.
+Trim levels are the familiar: Zetec, ST-Line, Titanium, Titanium X and a couple of hot ST models, most of which are available on the in three and five-door models.
 There are also the low-CO2 Econetic models to look out for.

 Perhaps the Fiesta’s biggest trump card is its big-car feel.
 At its 2007 launch, no other cooking supermini felt as solid or grown up, and its ride shamed cars from a class or two above.
 Handling offered a verve that even some hot hatches failed to match.

 Years on from the car’s original launch, does the Fiesta still match the best in the supermini class?